CMSgov/ab2d-website/_pages/api-documentation.md

 # {{ page.page_title }}

-The AB2D API uses [Fast Healthcare Interoperability (FHIR)](https://www.hl7.org/fhir/overview.html) resources to share enrollees’ Medicare Parts A and B claims data.
+The AB2D API uses [Fast Healthcare Interoperability Resources (FHIR)](https://www.hl7.org/fhir/overview.html) to share enrollees’ Medicare Parts A and B claims data.
 Only active, stand-alone Prescription Drug Plan (PDP) sponsors are eligible to use AB2D.
-You can use a variety of tools or client softwares, like [curl](http://ab2d.cms.gov/setup-instructions), to access the sandbox and production environments.
+You can use a variety of tools or client software programs, like [curl]({{ '/setup-instructions' | relative_url }}), to access the sandbox and production environments.

 ## Getting started